Open-Source-Armada/OSA-Gyaa-yoth-Mk1/README.md

 These ships are also ideal for individuals and corps to operate out of dev stations like moon city and arma.

+The ship can take off at 10% gens, making it possible to leave you location very rapidly from spawning the ship.

 T1 fuel rods are not as economic as T2, they require exorium to be hauled out for refills, where as T1 can be sustained with local nhurgite.

 Combined with a SZ CLF hauler to generate credits, a new player can easily fund trips to the Ely belt, and can mine the materials for better ships and there own cap ship in time.